lonecoder-cro/htaml/README.md

 Note: **This project was inspired by [jscoding](https://github.com/tsoding/HTMLang)**.

+# Usage
+If your lazy just download the htaml.js file from the dist folder.

 ## Tips

 * To prevent flickering of htaml elements on page load you can do as follow